Rights experts flag violations of rape, sex abuse in Yemen

 The experts examined cases of at least 90 people reportedly assassinated over more than 3-1/2 years.
 They allege possible war crimes committed through airstrikes, indiscriminate shelling, snipers, use of land mines, as well as arbitrary killings and detention, and blocking of humanitarian aid deliveries.

-“Five years into the conflict, violations against Yemeni civilians continue unabated, with total disregard for the plight of the people and a lack of international action to hold parties to the conflict accountable,” said group chairman Kamel Jendoubi.
+The Associated Press has reported about sexual abuses and torture at a network of secret prisons in Yemen run by the UAE and its militia allies.

+“The suffering — and that is perhaps a very weak word — of the Yemeni people has reached an unprecedented level,” Kamel Jendoubi, a Tunisian human rights advocate who chaired the experts group, told journalists in Geneva.
 “The international community must multiply its efforts to free the Yemeni people from the persistent injustice they have been enduring.”

-He decried “endemic impunity” for rights violators and abusers on all sides.
+He decried “endemic impunity” for rights violators and abusers on all sides of the conflict.
 The report was based on more than 600 interviews “despite a lack of cooperation by the coalition and the government of Yemen.”

+Unlike for their first report a year ago, the experts’ team was denied access to Yemen for this report.

+Panel member Charles Garraway, a British expert in the law of armed conflict, said the report’s authors did not allege that “any party was more prone to violations than any other.”

 Associated Press writer Maggie Michael in Cairo contributed to this report.